ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 In each of the ciphersuites below, the maximum security provided corresponds to the maximum difficulty of computing a discrete logarithm in the group.
-Note that the actual security level MAY be lower, see the security considerations in {{I-D.irtf-cfrg-voprf}} for examples.
+Note that the actual security level MAY be lower.
+See the security considerations in {{I-D.irtf-cfrg-voprf}} for examples.

 ## PP(OPRF2)